 Using official practice questions is always the best way to prepare for the SAT or SAT Subject Test.
 College Board currently only provides Physics practice questions in its All Subject Tests Study Guide.
 While the questions are high quality, because they come from a previously administered test, there is actually only one practice test to try out.
 Obviously, this is very limited, so you'll want to supplement with another book.

-You might try studying first with other books and then taking the College Board practice question a week or two before the Subject Test to make sure you're ready.
-Because its a previously administered test, it will be a good benchmark to predict how you'll score, and can reveal any concepts you need to study last minute before test day.
+You might try studying first with other books and then taking the College Board practice questions a week or two before the Subject Test to make sure you're ready.
+Because it's a previously administered test, it will be a good benchmark to predict how you'll score, and it can reveal any concepts you need to study last minute before test day.

-For a comprehensive overview of the concepts you need to know and high quality practice questions to apply them, I recommend Princeton Review's Cracking the SAT Physics Subject Test.
-You can use this book throughout the year in physics class to review the concepts and make sure you can apply them to SAT Subect Test questions.
+For a comprehensive overview of the concepts you need to know and high-quality practice questions to apply them, I recommend Princeton Review's Cracking the SAT Physics Subject Test.
+You can use this book throughout the year in physics class to review the concepts and make sure you can apply them to SAT Subject Test questions.
 One downside of Princeton Review is that the explanations can sometimes be confusing and difficult to follow.

-Barron's is also a good option with high quality practice questions.
+Barron's is also a good option with high-quality practice questions.
 However, some concepts are lacking, so don't rely on it to be completely comprehensive.
-Barron's would be best to use 2 to 3 months in advance of your Subject Test, after you've been reviewing in class and with Princeton Review throughout the school year.
+Barron's would be best to use two to three months in advance of your Subject Test, after you've been reviewing in class and with Princeton Review throughout the school year.

 Finally, two other options are Kaplan and McGraw Hill, but they would be my last recommendation.
 Kaplan questions are too easy, so they won't be sufficient preparation.
 McGraw Hill questions have the opposite problem - some are way too complicated to solve without a calculator, and thus not accurate preparation for the SAT Subject Test.